Shahad7/Silhouettr/README.md

 2. **Choose Your Shapes**
    - Select from 10 different Unicode shapes: ●, ▮, ▲, ★, ♦, ▼, ◆, ⬛, ⬤, ▪
    - Active shapes display with blue background highlighting
-   - Adjust the size (2-30% of canvas) using the responsive size slider
+   - Adjust the size (2% minimum, no maximum) for unlimited creative possibilities
    - Set rotation (0-359°) using the precision rotation control
    - Click "Add Shape" to place it on the canvas at a randomized starting position